 Everyone around the world is combating the effects of the COVID-19 pandemic.
-Businesses of all sizes and sectors have also been greatly affected by this occurrence.
+It deeply impacted businesses of all sizes and sectors.
 While there are organizations that have succumbed to the economic impacts, others have been seeking all measures to help them cut costs to continue their operations.

 As for growing businesses, one of the most viable solutions to majorly reduce their costs is to delegate their functions offshore.
 But as a business owner, it is always vital to be educated of the pros and cons of offshoring before making a decision.